 The number of characters in value to append.

 A reference to this instance after the append operation has completed.

-value is Nothing, and startIndex and count are not zero.
+value is a null reference (Nothing in Visual Basic), and startIndex and count are not zero.

 count less than zero.